-The traditional three-year cardiothoracic surgery program has continued at the UNC Division of Cardiothoracic Surgery as the division phases in its six-year integrated cardiothoracic surgery residency program.
+The traditional three-year cardiothoracic surgery program has continued at the UNC Division of Cardiothoracic Surgery but is being phased out as the division phases in its six-year integrated cardiothoracic surgery residency program.

-The final resident in the three-year program has been selected and began in July 2011, to finish in 2014.
+The final resident in the three-year program will finish in 2014.

 About the three-year residency program